SoftwareEngineeringUNQ/bitacora/ReseñaLibro.md

-# "Logic in computer science : modelling and reasoning about systems".
+# "Logic in computer science : modelling and reasoning about systems"

 #### Autores: